simple-registry/simple-registry/doc/how-to/durable-cache-jobs.md

 200 ms, 400 ms, 800 ms and 1.6 s (3 seconds total) before being moved to the dead-letter queue.

-**Transactional engine path:** All writes (enqueue, complete, retry, and dead-letter) are routed through the transactional engine regardless of the metadata-store backend.
-On `complete`, the handler's work-product mutations (for `cache.fetch_blob`: `Move` of staged bytes to the canonical blob path, `Delete` of the upload-session record, and the per-namespace blob-index grant) are merged with the pending and dedup-index deletes into one engine transaction.
-The worker releases the per-`lock_key` execution lock right after that transaction settles, so the work commit and the queue cleanup land atomically and the next worker can claim the same `lock_key` without waiting on TTL.
+**Write path:** Enqueue, complete, retry, and dead-letter are ordered idempotent writes with no transaction, on any metadata-store backend.
+Workers serialise on leased claim keys under `_jobs/claims/`, one per `lock_key`, created atomically and refreshed while the job runs; the worker releases the claim right after the job's writes settle, so the next worker can claim the same `lock_key` without waiting on the lease TTL (`claim_ttl_secs`, default 60).
 The on-disk layout under `_jobs/pending/`, `_jobs/failed/`, and `_jobs/index/` is identical for both the filesystem and S3 backends.